-Most of us know there are many advantages associated with being a homeowner including utilizing the equity in your home in the form of a home equity loan.
+Most of us know there are many advantages associated with being a homeowner, including the ability to access the equity in your home through a home equity loan.

-Of course, being a homeowner doesn’t automatically qualify you for a home equity loan.
-You must have a certain percentage of equity, the income and credit to support the loan.
+Of course, being a homeowner doesn’t automatically qualify you for this type of loan.
+You must have a certain percentage of equity, plus the income and credit to support the loan.

-This article will walk you through what a home equity loan is, discuss pros and cons, and outline what you may need to qualify for a home equity loan in 2019.
+This article will walk you through what a home equity loan is, discuss the pros and cons, and outline what you may need to qualify for a home equity loan.

 A home equity loan is a loan you take out against the equity in your home.
 You use the value of your home to get a lump sum payment from a lender.
-Many people use home equity loans to make home improvements, pay for large expenses or even college tuition.
+Many people use the funds to make home improvements, consolidate debt, meet large expenses, or even pay college tuition.

 You can determine the equity of your home by taking the value of your home and subtracting the mortgage balance.

-To determine your home’s value, you can use online property value tools, or check with your county or city real estate assessment office, but the most accurate method is to get an official appraisal (which typically costs around $300-$400).
+To find out your home’s value, you can use online property value tools, or check with your county or city real estate assessment office.
+But the most accurate method is to get an official appraisal, which typically costs $300 to $400.

-In the example above, the homeowner could potentially take out a loan for $50,000.
+In the example above, the homeowner could potentially get a loan amount of $50,000.
 Sounds simple, right?
-Well, there’s a bit more to it as you will read below, but this example provides a general idea of the concept.
+Well, there’s a bit more to it than that, but this example provides a general idea of the concept.
 There are several other factors we will discuss below and some tips to help you decide if a home equity loan is right for you.

-The thought of borrowing thousands of dollars at a low interest rate can be very appealing when you are looking to improve your home or pay for other expenses, but home equity loans aren’t the best option for everyone.
+The thought of borrowing thousands of dollars at a competitive rate can be very appealing when you’re looking to improve your home or pay for other expenses, but home equity loans aren’t the best option for everyone.

-It is also easier to meet home equity loan requirements and be approved, compared to other types of loans, because your home can be used as collateral in case you fail to make your payments.
+Compared to unsecured loans, it may be easier to meet home equity loan requirements and be approved because your home serves as collateral in case you fail to make your payments.

 - Upgrading your home or making necessary home improvements